philips-software/TextSimilarityProcessor/README.md

 Usage & Configuration
 ====================
-How to use the tool:
+1. How to use the tool from the source code:
 --------

 From any editor which support Python (pref: pycharm, set similarity_processor and text-de-duplication_monitoring as root by